6KidsGames/ZombAttack/README.md

 each day, unless you're in the middle of something.

 1. (If you don't already have a console open) Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
-1. Change location to that folder: `cd c:\Class2016`
+1. Change location to that folder: `cd c:\ZombAttack`
 1. See if you have any files changed locally, and if you're in a working branch: `git status` .
 1. If you are not on the `master` branch, run `git checkout master`
 1. If "package.json" is listed in red, run `git checkout -- package.json`